megadix/server_monitoring_mongodb/README.md

     Total time: 20.612 secs

-The build process creates a /build sub-directory, with all the artefacts.
+The build process creates a /build sub-directory containing all the artefacts.

 ## Setup test data

 To create test data you must run the application in SETUP mode:

+On Windows:

     java -jar build\libs\megadix-monitoring-mongodb-1.0.0.jar SETUP

+On Linux/Unix:

+    java -jar build/libs/megadix-monitoring-mongodb-1.0.0.jar SETUP

 The output will be similar to this (cut for brevity):